**** Updated on 19th May 2020 ****

-In this post we’re showing you 3 ways to add video to LinkedIn.
-We’re also showing you how to share those videos faster than before.
+In this post we'll show you 3 ways to add video to LinkedIn:

 As an even quicker alternative, you can also share a video directly from YouTube to LinkedIn through the YouTube Share options.
 Just click the LinkedIn icon, then sign in to your account in the window that comes up, add a message, click submit and you're good to go:

 LinkedIn's blogging and article service, formerly known as Pulse, is a great way to share long-form content on the platform - for instance it’s used by our CEO Alex.

 If you'd like to add videos into an article or blog post you're publishing, you won’t be able upload them directly, but you can easily embed them from YouTube or Vimeo.

 To do this, simply create a new article, then click the square icon to the left of the text area: